JMiller7334/Portfolio-API-PHP/README.md

 # Portfolio-API-PHP
 Backend PHP I use on my VPS for sending emails.
-This project works alongside my Portfolio-API which acts as an entry point for this to keep sensitive information such as email app passwords, VPS IP Address, etc from being easily exposed and off of the client side.
+This project works alongside my Portfolio-API which acts as an entry point for this.

 ## Technologies Used:
 * PHP